🔥Tottenham XI vs RB Leipzig: Confirmed team news, predicted lineup and latest injuries🔥

 The Spurs manager would appear to be left with a few possibilities: start Ryan Sessegnon or Erik Lamela in a straight swap for the South Korean or move Dele Alli or Giovani Lo Celso into the front three, with Tanguy Ndombele or Gedson Fernandes coming into midfield.

-Lamela has a thigh problem and is unlikely to be risked from the start against Leipzig, however, leaving the versatile Lo Celso as the likeliest option to fill Son’s boots.
+Lamela has a thigh problem and is unlikely to be risked from the start against Leipzig, leaving Dele Alli as the likeliest option to fill Son’s boots.

 Mourinho’s other decision is whether Ben Davies can start again after coming through 90 minutes on his return from injury against Aston Villa on Sunday.